Kakamotobi/Learned/JS/Asynchronous/Async.md

     }, 3000);
     console.log("I print second!");
     ```
-  - This is possible because the browser does the work.
-### Browser APIs
-- The browser is capable of doing things that take time or JS is incapable of doing.
-  - Ex: JS is not the one setting a timer for `setTimeout()`, JS is not the one sending a request to an API.
-The browser handles it.
-- They handle certain tasks in the background (ex: making a request).
-#### Flow Example
     - JS runs through the script (synchronously).
-- When JS encounters a Web API function, it passes it on to the browser (asynchronous bit).
+    - When JS encounters `setTimeout`, it passes it on to the browser (asynchronous bit) along with the callback.
-  - “Hey browser, remind me to put this code back into my call stack after 3s.”
+      - “Hey browser, remind me to put this callback back into my call stack after 3s.”
     - In the meantime, JS continues to run through the script (synchronously).
     - The browser finishes the given task (placing and checking a timer).
       - “Hey JS, 3s are over.
 I’m leaving this code in the callback queue for you to take and put in your callstack asap.”
     - The browser returns the callback to the stack and JS continues to run through the script (synchronously).
 ### Some Browser APIs
 - **`setTimeout()`**
   - Sets a timer which executes a function or specified code once the timer expires.